Kanji is an interesting part of Japanese that is not to be taken lightly, but not to be intimidating either.

 The first thing you might notice looking for kanji guides online is that how many you need to know for each level/stage of Japanese but each guide tells a different number depending on the source.

-When you start out learning kanji it’s best not to think about all there is to do (although I can see how my intro probably didn’t help).
 I found the best way for beginners to learn is by using a book that shows you the readings, example words and stroke order.
-Stroke order is very important in kanji because it makes them easier to write, easier to learn, looks nicer and once you’ve learnt a lot of the basic kanji working out the stroke order for other ones becomes a lot easier.
+Stroke order is very important in kanji because it makes them easier to write, easier to learn.
+Also, once you’ve learnt a lot of the basic kanji working out the stroke order for other ones becomes a lot easier.

 Methods of learning: